-Nearly three-quarters (73 percent) of American workers feel confident in their ability to live comfortably in retirement, though 28 percent feel very confident.
-Similarly, 26 percent of workers feel very confident that they are doing a good job preparing for retirement, and another 43 percent feel somewhat confident.
-At the same time, 6 in 10 workers (58 percent) report that they either strongly or somewhat agree with the statement that preparing for retirement makes them feel stressed (Figure 1).
+Nearly three-quarters (64 percent) of American workers feel confident in their ability to live comfortably in retirement, though 18 percent feel very confident.
+Similarly, 22 percent of workers feel very confident that they are doing a good job preparing for retirement, and another 44 percent feel somewhat confident.
+At the same time, nearly two-thirds of workers (64 percent) report that they either strongly or somewhat agree with the statement that preparing for retirement makes them feel stressed (Figure 1).

-Saving For Retirement
+Saving for Retirement

-Two-thirds of workers (68 percent) in the 2022 Retirement Confidence Survey (RCS) report that they or their spouse have saved any money for retirement.
-Nearly as many (63 percent) report that they are currently saving for retirement.
+Two-thirds of workers (69 percent) in the 2023 Retirement Confidence Survey (RCS) report that they or their spouse have saved any money for retirement.
+Nearly as many (66 percent) report that they are currently saving for retirement.

-Workers who have any retirement plan are dramatically more likely than those who do not have such a plan to report they or their spouse have saved any money for retirement (83 percent vs. 16 percent) and to say they or their spouse are currently saving for retirement (78 percent vs. 14 percent among those without a plan) (Figure 2).
+Workers who have any retirement plan are dramatically more likely than those who do not have such a plan to report they or their spouse have saved any money for retirement (84 percent vs. 13 percent) and to say they or their spouse are currently saving for retirement (81 percent vs. 10 percent among those without a plan) (Figure 2).